open-physiology/open-physiology-viewer/manual/model.md

   ```
  <img src="asset/lyphOnBorder.png" height="300px" alt = "Lyph on border">

  Here one may observe that the conveyed lyph is using the container lyph's border as its axis.
-To avoid a whole new level of complication in the modelling schema by supporting lyphs that rotate around border objects, we auto-generate implicit and invisible straight links that coincide with border parts and convey nested lyphs.
+To avoid a whole new level of complication in the modelling schema by supporting lyphs that rotate around border objects, we auto-generate implicit and invisible straight links that coincide with 4 sides of the lyph border.

 ## Material
  The ApiNATOMY model can contain definitions of materials, e.g.: